 Competitors earn points for their performance in each discipline and the overall winner is the man who accrues the most points.

-The forerunner of the modern Decathlon was the Pentathlon, a regular feature of the Ancient Olympics that comprised long jump, discus, javelin, sprint and wrestling.
+The forerunner of the modern decathlon was the pentathlon, a regular feature of the Ancient Olympics that comprised the long jump, discus, javelin, sprint and wrestling.

-Various versions of the event re-emerged in the 19th century to determine all-around prowess and a multi-event competition was held at the 1904 Olympic Games but the first Decathlon that resembles the current format was held in 1911, with the inaugural Olympic Games Decathlon - famously won by the legendary Jim Thorpe - taking place a year later in Stockholm.
+Various versions of the event re-emerged in the 19th century to determine all-around prowess and a combined events competition was held at the 1904 Olympic Games.
+But the first decathlon that resembles the current format was held in 1911, with the inaugural Olympic Games decathlon – famously won by the legendary Jim Thorpe – taking place a year later in Stockholm.

 Did you know

 The scoring tables that determine how a many points a performance is worth have actually been adjusted six times since they were established in 1912, because of athletes' ever-improving abilities, equipment changes and to equate the events more accurately.
 The changes happened in 1920, 1934, 1950, 1962, 1977 (to take account of the growing use of electronic timing) and, most recently, 1985.